 Propaganda is often thought of as the evil twin of information.
 Information generates the problems that propaganda exploits and pretends to solve (Ellul 1973/1965:114).

 Kellen (1965:vi) credits Ellul (1962) with the observation that intellectuals are virtually the most vulnerable of all to modern propaganda.
 There are a number of reasons for this:

 - ♦ Intellectuals absorb the greatest amount of second-hand unverifiable information.

-- ♦ Intellectuals feel a compelling need to have an opinion on every important question of our time, and thus easily succumb to opinions on indigestible complex topics with unverifiable information.
+- ♦ Intellectuals feel a compelling need to have an opinion on every important question of the times, and thus easily succumb to opinions on indigestible complex topics with unverifiable information.

 - ♦ Intellectuals consider themselves capable of “figuring it out, and judging for themselves.”

 - ♦ Intellectuals are compelled to believe that propaganda has no effect on them.
-That it is in fact ineffectual and not very clever.
-Because they are convinced of their own superiority, intellectuals are much more vulnerable than anybody else.
+That it is 'in fact' ineffectual and not very clever.
+Because they are convinced of their own superiority, intellectuals are much more vulnerable than anyone else.